Maximize your strength training routine by cutting out these time wasters.Read article

 With 30 minutes of workout time, add the “bonus” exercise to the template, making each round consist of five moves.
 For 40 minutes, add the sixth “bonus” move, keeping the circuit-style performance of the rounds the same.

-Regardless of how many minutes you’re able to exercise each day, Bell recommends taking one day of between sessions.
+Regardless of how many minutes you’re able to exercise each day, Bell recommends taking one day of rest between sessions.
 No matter how hard you push your muscles, they still need a full 48 hours to recover, so make sure you’re planning to give them enough time to rest and rebuild between your workouts.